Manoui/website/README.md

 Libraries to use: Sklearn (random forest and logistic regression), Keras (CNN)

 ### Unsupervised Learning
-We tried different methods on unsupervised learning like:...
-But the results weren't conclusive so we didn't continue with trying to identify clusters in our data
+We tried different methods on unsupervised learning like k-NN or DBSCAN clustering, or KPrototypes for clustering with categorical and numerical features, or even KModes considering only categorical features.
+But the results weren't conclusive so we didn't continue trying to identify clusters in our data.

 ### Sentence embeddings
 We generated embeddings of the quotes using the BERT model.
 This word representation allows detecting sentences that are closer in the embedding space and thus might reveal interesting patterns.
 Using PCA, we tried to visualize clustering by keeping 2 principal components.
 Unfortunalty we didn't observe any clustering between the famous and not famous quotes so we left the embeddings aside for the final analysis.